Cronos

 Review:

-We start here with an Alchemist (Mario Iván Martínez).
+We start here learning about an Alchemist, played by Mario Iván Martínez.
 He comes to Mexico, fleeing the Spanish Inquisition.
-He is tasked with creating something that will keep the owner living forever.
-Since he was also a watchmaker, he makes a contraption that uses gears and will do just that.
-The Alchemist is killed though when his building collapses and there’s something unnatural about how his skin looked.
+He is trying to create something that will keep the owner living forever.
+Since he was also a watchmaker, he makes a contraption that uses gears and a strange insect.
+The alchemist is killed though when his building collapses and there’s something unnatural about how his skin looked.

 It then moves to the present.
 Jesus Gris (Frederico Luppi) lives with his wife, Mercedes (Margarita Isabel), and their granddaughter Aurora (Tamara Shanath).
 He runs an antique shop while his wife teaches dance.
-Jesus goes in to work with Aurora and we notice there’s a statue that belonged to the Alchemist in his shop.
-Cockroaches come out of it and Jesus checks it out.
-He learns there’s something hidden in the base.
+Jesus goes in to work with Aurora and we notice there’s a statue that belonged to the alchemist in his shop.
+Cockroaches come out of it.
+This causes Jesus to check to see where they’re coming from.
+He discovers a hidden compartment in the base.
 It looks like a golden egg and there is a way to crank it.
-He does and then arms come out of the side and it latches to his hand.
+He does and then arms come out of the side.
+They latch to his hand.
 He removes it and is shocked by what he’s found.

-Jesus looks into this item again later that night.
-Now that he’s prepared, he lets it attach itself to him and we see inside of it.
-There’s some kind of weird insect with a stinger, much like a scorpion, emerges.
-It stabs into Jesus’ skin.
-The following morning, he feels quite a bit younger.
+Jesus investigates this item again later that night.
+Now that he’s prepared, he lets it attach itself to his chest and we see inside of it.
+It is here that we get to see this strange insect as it stabs into Jesus’ skin with its stinger.
+The following morning, he feels younger.
 He even shaves his mustache to the joy of his wife.
-When he gets to work and finds it’s been trashed, not so much.
-He does find a card for De la Guardia.
+When he gets to work and finds it’s been trashed.
+This of course dampens his day.
+He finds a card for De la Guardia.

-He does meet with this man to see why his shop was trashed.
-That’s when De la Guardia reveals some of the history of this contraption; about what it holds and that it’s what he’s been looking for.
+He does meet with this man to find out why.
+That’s when De la Guardia reveals the history of this contraption; about what it holds and that it’s what he’s been looking for.
 Jesus plays like he doesn’t know anything about it, but De la Guardia can tell from his wounded hand that’s not the case.
 He will stop at nothing to overcome his own mortally for this item.
+Jesus also must come to terms with the changes happening to him.

-Something interesting about seeing this film now is that I can see the talent that del Toro has.
-This film has a dreamy, fairy tale feel to it, but it is still much more grounded in reality than some films he will make later on.
-It is just kind of interesting to see him already putting his mark on his work this early.
+That is where I’ll leave my recap and introduction to the characters.
+Where I want to start is something interesting about seeing this now is that I can see the talent that del Toro had, even this early in his career.
+This film has a dream, fairy tale feel to it, but it is still much more grounded than ones he will make later.
+It is interesting to see him already putting his mark on his work this early.

-Now I do like the concept of the vampire here.
-We never actually learn what the insect is that is living inside of the device.
-The machine is kind of shaped like a scarab, which could equal Egypt, but then again it also kind of looks like it could be a scorpion.
-Regardless, I did find this pretty interesting that the cause of all this is from an insect.
-I do kind of wish we would have gotten more the vampire aspect though.
-I understand why we don’t.
+Let me then explore this take on vampirism.
+We never learn more about the insect that is living inside of the device.
+The machine is shaped like a scarab, which could equal Egypt, but then again it also looks like it could be a scorpion.
+It would be fitting since there is Egyptian lore about their leaders living for forever so it could be taken literal.
+Regardless, I did find this interesting that the cause of all this is from an insect.
+I do wish we would have gotten more the vampire aspect though.
+I understand why we don’t as it is so early in the transformation.
 Jesus stumbles on this.
 He doesn’t have the ancient text and even if he did, he couldn’t read it.
-I like that he is reluctant to give into his thirst as he’s a good guy.
+I like that he is reluctant to give into his thirst as he’s a good guy given a curse he doesn’t necessarily want.

 There’s also an interesting dynamic here.
 We have a family that is living a meager, but good life.
 It isn’t until Jesus is given a taste that he starts to turn and want more.
-Angel really just wants his uncle’s money as he is the beneficiary.
-De la Guardia is definitely a rich man who really probably hasn’t lived life to the fullest, probably worrying about his own mortality.
+Angel just wants his uncle’s money as he is the beneficiary.
+De la Guardia is a rich man who hasn’t lived life to the fullest.
+He’s worrying about his own mortality as people like him tend to do.
 Now that he is, he wants to live forever, knowing that he’d lose his fortune in the process.
+It is in line with the greedy mindset.
+This dichotomy that del Toro explores is intriguing.

-I will say that the acting is pretty solid.
-I really liked Luppi in his performance.
+Next, I want to discuss acting.
+I liked Luppi in his performance.
 He starts off as a content older man.
-When he gets a taste of whatever is in Cronos, he starts to want more.
+When he gets a taste of whatever is in this device, he starts to want more.
 It becomes an addiction and he starts to act younger again.
-I thought Perlman was pretty solid.
-He actually made me chuckle and his opposing size just works for this role.
+That is a classic troupe explored in this subgenre.
+Perlman was solid.
+He made me chuckle and his opposing size just works for this role.
+There is a running joke about him being obsessed with getting a nose job.
+Even more so that he keeps getting hit in this face, which I assume breaks it.
 Brook was solid as De la Guardia.
-It is hard to hate him, even though he is quite villainous.
-I did think that the rest of the cast was fine and rounded out the film for what was needed.
+They don’t necessarily flesh him out, but I like that he’s this old rich man that is villainous in his greed.
+I’d also credit Isabel and Xanath as the family that drives Jesus to want to survive as well as protect them.
+Other than that, Martínez and the rest of the cast rounded this out for what was needed.

-Something that I did think was really good was the effects of the film.
+All that is left then is the rest of the filmmaking.
+I thought the limited effects we got looked good.
 I was glad to see that they went practical here for the most part.
-The blood we get looks pretty real.
+The blood we get looks real.
 The effects of attacks are as well.
 During the ending sequence, how Jesus looks was quite unnerving.
 I do think there might have been some computer effects for what is happening within the device.
-That didn’t bother me in the slightest and well used if I’m honest.
-I do think the film is shot very well.
+That didn’t bother me in the slightest and is well done with how it was used if I’m honest.
+I’ll also credit the cinematography for hiding the seams.
+I love seeing inside the device as it is working.
+This shows how talented del Toro is for sure.

 My Rating: 8 out of 10